-How Stock Certificate is Issued?
+How is the Stock Certificate Issued?

 The process of issuing a stock certificate is as follows;

 - For every company, there is a Company Transfer Agent who handles in management and maintenance of shareholder documents.
-This is entirely a different department from the company that issues the certificate in the name of the buyer of the shares.
+It is entirely a different department from the company that issues the certificate in the name of the buyer of the shares.

 - A broker must be contacted from the brokerage firm holding the said stock for direct registration.

 - The online purchase of stocks normally holds the name of the brokerage firm unofficially.

 - Such purchase means that the broker and the brokerage firm keep track of the same.

 - For the paper certificate, the registration must be moved from the indirect form to the direct registration directly under the company’s name.

 - Direct registration normally and automatically lists the stock certificate with the assistance of the appropriate transfer agent.